Scan an application using direct binary analysis

 • If the application uses an ASP.NET web application or web site template, consider publishing the application instead of building it to increase the coverage of binary analysis.

-• To publish an application using Visual Studio 2019 or later, right-click the application node in Solution Explorer, choose Publish, and then choose to publish to a folder.
+• To publish an application using Visual Studio 2019 or later, select and hold (or right-click) the application node in Solution Explorer, choose Publish, and then choose to publish to a folder.
 In publish settings, click Show all settings, expand File Publish Options, select Precompile during publishing, and then click Configure.
 In the Advanced Precompile Settings dialog, unselect Allow precompiled site to be updatable select Emit debug information, and then select Save.
 Finally, select Publish to publish the application to a folder.

-• To publish an application using Visual Studio 2017 or earlier, right-click the application node in Solution Explorer, and then choose Publish.
+• To publish an application using Visual Studio 2017 or earlier, select and hold (or right-click) the application node in Solution Explorer, and then choose Publish.
 In publish settings, select the Settings tab, expand File Publish Options, select Precompile during publishing, and then click Configure.
 In the Advanced Precompile Settings dialog, unselect Allow precompiled site to be updatable select Emit debug information, and then select Save.
 Finally, select Publish to publish the application to a folder.

 • To publish an application using the ASP.NET Compilation Tool, open Developer PowerShell for Visual Studio, and enter aspnet_compiler.exe -p "C:\source\website" -v / -f "C:\published", where C:\source\website is the root directory of the application, and C:\published is an arbitrary location to store the published application.